I can play as you walk down the aisle, during the signing of the register, and when you exit the room as a newly-married couple.

 - Exceptional sound equipment

-- A professional and dapper appearance
+- A smart, professional appearance

 - Early arrival and set up